 2019 Orchid Conservation Symposium, 18th-19th June, Domain House

 17% of all of Australia’s Nationally threatened flora are orchids, with the majority of these species found in south eastern Australia, making orchid conservation a national priority.
-The RBGV Orchid Conservation Symposium will bring together community groups, practitioners and scientists in a workshop to engage and educate the community on current conservation research in the field and to increase collaboration between the community, practitioners and scientists.
+The RBGV Orchid Conservation Symposium will bring together community groups, practitioners and scientists in a workshop (see the Programme of events) to engage and educate the community on current conservation research in the field and to increase collaboration between the community, practitioners and scientists.
 Increased knowledge sharing and network building through collaborations will reduced the risk of vulnerable or near threatened species becoming endangered.

 The dates of the workshop are 18th and 19th of June 2019.
 The venue is Domain House at the RBGV South Yarra site, Melbourne.

 To continue the conservation of orchids we are currently seeking funding for propagation, pollinator distribution studies and reintroduction of five of Victoria’s most threatened species.
 We hope to raise $100,000 for each of: Caladenia amoena (Charming Spider-orchid), Caladenia audasii (Audas Spider-orchid), Caladenia pumila (Dwarf Spider-orchid), Caladenia rosella (Little Pink Spider-orchid) and Thelymitra mackibbinii (Brilliant Sun-orchid).
 If you would like to support the work of the Orchid Conservation Program, please consider making a tax-deductible donation through the Royal Botanic Gardens Victoria Foundation.